 members have committed to implement.
 One part of the Action 5 minimum standard is

-the transparency framework for compulsory spontaneous exchange on certain rulings
+the transparency framework for compulsory spontaneous exchange of information on certain

-which, in the absence of transparency, could give rise to BEPS concerns.
-Over 100
+tax rulings which, in the absence of transparency, could give rise to BEPS concerns.

-jurisdictions have joined the Inclusive Framework and will take part in a peer review
+Over 120 jurisdictions have joined the Inclusive Framework and take part in the peer

 Specific terms of reference and a methodology have been agreed for the peer reviews